THE

 PROTECTION OF RIGHT OF CHILDREN

-(b) inquire into complaints relating to right to education and
+into complaints relating to right to education and take appropriate action.

-any grievance relating to the rights of a child to education may make a written
+person having any grievance relating to the rights of a child to education may

-complaint under subsection (2), the Government or the prescribed authority
+receipt of a complaint under subsection (2), the Government or the prescribed

-shall decide the matter within the period of thirty days after affording a
+authority shall decide the matter within the period of thirty days after

-under this section shall be final and the administration of the school shall
+order passed under this section shall be final and the administration of the

 CHAPTER VI